 I hope you are inspired and got some outfit ideas for your Office Holiday Party.
 I like that the dresses of Prom Times come in a huge choice of colors (28), are affordable, come in a huge range of sizes (UK size 6 to 30) and have classic style with a little twist.

 Is your office not going for a formal dress code with its holiday party?
-I wrote a post on a business casual and informal holiday party outfits.
+Then you may be interested in reading my post on business casual and informal holiday party outfits.

 Get the support to dress your best in midlife.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.

 Disclosure: This post is sponsored by Prom Times.
 The post is not endorsed by them.
 I wrote this post myself and it represents my own 100% honest opinion.